nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Appendix C : Non Functional Requirements

 1. Should work on any mainstream OS as long as it has Java `1.8.0_60` or higher installed
-2. Should be able to process user’s request and show result in 2 seconds.
+2. Should be able to process user’s request and show result in 3 seconds
-3. Should be user-friendly for both beginners and advanced users.
+3. Should be user-friendly for both beginners and advanced users
-4. Should be able to hold up to 1000 tasks.
+4. Should be able to hold up to 1000 tasks
 5. Should be able to work offline
-6. Should only input by keyboard
+6. Should only input by keyboard for command line
 7. Should be able to change the storage location of data file
-8. Should come with automated unit tests and open source code.
+8. Should come with automated unit tests and open source code

 ## Appendix D : Glossary